nikidimitrow/Learning-AUTOSAR-fundamental/README.md

-# Learning AUTOSAR or how to get started with Automotive Open System Architecture
+# Learning AUTOSAR or how to get started

 AUTOSAR (Automotive Open System Architecture) is a standardization initiative of leading automotive OEMs and suppliers and was founded in autumn 2003.